-- The Scan Tool is capable of recording approximately 100 frames of Live Data.
+The Scan Tool is capable of recording approximately 100 frames of Live Data.
 Record by DTC trigger lets you select the point in time at which you wish the Scan Tool to begin recording Live Data.
-You can set the trigger point to record the 100 frames of data before an event (when the DTC sets), after the event, or in the middle (50 frames before and 50 frames after the event. - Beginning records approximately 100 frames of Live Data after the DTC sets. - Middle records approximately 50 frames of Live Data before and 50 frames after the DTC sets. - End records approximately 100 frames of Live Data before the DTC sets. - Use the UP and DOWN buttons, as necessary, to select the desired trigger point, then press the ENTER button. - A "One moment please. . ." message shows on the display.
-When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays.
+You can set the trigger point to record the 100 frames of data before an event (when the DTC sets), after the event, or in the middle (50 frames before and 50 frames after the event.

-- 7. Put the engine in the operating condition that causes the DTC to set. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
-When the Scan Tool detects a fault that causes a DTC to set, it automatically records and saves approximately 20 frames of Live Data information in its memory (according to your trigger selection) for each PID supported by the vehicle. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please..." message shows on the display, along with the number of the frame being recorded. - When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to select Yes or No, as desired, then press the LD/M (TM) button.
+- Beginning records approximately 100 frames of Live Data after the DTC sets. - Middle records approximately 50 frames of Live Data before and 50 frames after the DTC sets. - End records approximately 100 frames of Live Data before the DTC sets. - 6.
+Use the UP and DOWN buttons, as necessary, to select the desired trigger point, then press the ENTER button. - A "One moment please. . ." message shows on the display.
+When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays. - 7.
+Put the engine in the operating condition that causes the DTC to set. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
+When the Scan Tool detects a fault that causes a DTC to set, it automatically records and saves approximately 20 frames of Live Data information in its memory (according to your trigger selection) for each PID supported by the vehicle. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please..." message shows on the display, along with the number of the frame being recorded.

+select Yes or No, as desired, then press the ENTER $\Theta$ button.